Zwift Racing League Week 1 Guide: Tick Tock TTT

 Part 3 – Descent to the Ocean (begins @ 10.6km and 27.5km)

 This is the only descent on the Tick Tock loop, so enjoy it while you can!
 It begins with a twisty road down through the redwoods, then there’s a bit of flat road before you descend further into the Ocean Boulevard tunnel.
-Heavier riders should be rolling to the front on these descents, and if you time it just right, the front rider may even get a speedy supertuck that the rest of the team can follow.
+Heavier riders should be rolling to the front on these descents.
+Keep pushing if you’re in the wind, so your team’s speed stays high.

 Part 4 – Underwater Flats (begins @ 12.5km and 29.3km)